Find an Approved Solicitor on the Aviva Equity Release UK Ltd

 Common questions asked concerning the Aviva Equity Release Solicitor Panel

-We are getting closer to an exchange and my mum and dad having sent the 10% deposit to my lawyer.
-I am now advised that as the deposit has not come from me my lawyer needs to make a notification to my lender Aviva Equity Release.
+We are nearing an exchange and my parents having transferred the 10% deposit to my lawyer.
+I am now advised that as the deposit has not come from me my lawyer needs to disclose this to my lender Aviva Equity Release.
 Apparently, being on the Aviva Equity Release conveyancing panel and acting on their behalf he must inform Aviva Equity Release if the balance of the mortgage advance is coming from anyone other than me.
-I informed the bank about my parent’s contribution when I applied for the mortgage so is it really necessary for him to raise this?
+I disclosed to the bank about my parent’s contribution when I applied for the home loan so is it really necessary for him to raise this?

 Your lawyer is obliged to check with Aviva Equity Release to make sure that they are aware that the balance of the purchase price is not from your own funds.
 Your solicitor can only report this to Aviva Equity Release if you agree, failing which, your lawyer must cease to continue acting.